 HoloDefense is the latest Augmented Reality gaming app Softeq has been working on to explore Microsoft’s new AR platform – Microsoft HoloLens.
 It’s a Tower Defense strategy in space settings.
 The player’s goal as the air defense commander is to protect a plasma factory from enemy spaceships appearing from portals.

 Tech Stack: Unity and Windows Mixed Reality

 Microsoft declares Unity as “the fastest path to build a mixed reality app”.
-Softeq’s Unity developers leveraged multiple engine tools to create immersive AR experience in HoloDefense.
+The Softeq Unity developers leveraged multiple engine tools to create an immersive AR experience in HoloDefense.
 NVIDIA PhysX engine is responsible for lifelike game physics — enemy spaceships, when damaged, fall on the floor or table.
 3D models were animated in Unity Animator.